Isomorphism between Hopf algebras for multiple zeta values: Introduction

 A fascinating aspect of MZVs is that the analytically defined values have deep algebraic structures, which have led to rich algebraic relations among MZVs and critical motivic implications, among other applications.
 These algebraic structures stem from the two algebraic interpretations of the multiplications of two MZVs, namely the stuffle (or quasi-shuffle) product and shuffle product.

-To begin with, there are two intuitive families of relations: \begin{itemize} \item stuffle relation, based on the series expression (\mref {eq:zeta}) of MZVs; \item shuffle relation, based on the iterated integral expression of MZVs: { } \end{itemize} These relations can be lifted as stuffle multiplication $*$ and shuffle multiplication $\shap$ on the vector space
+The stuffle relation is based on the series expression (\mref {eq:zeta}) of MZVs; while the shuffle relation is based on the iterated integral expression of MZVs: { } With the encoding of $\zeta(\vec s)$ by the basis element $[\vec s]$ of the graded vector space these relations are lifted as stuffle multiplication $*$ and shuffle multiplication $\shapb$ on $\calhd$, resulting the {\bf MZV quasi-shuffle algebra} $(\calhd,\ast)$ and the {\bf MZV shuffle algebra} $(\calhd,\shapb)$.
+For distinction, note that here the shuffle product $\shapb$ on $\calhd$ is not the product by shuffling the components of $[\vec s]$, but rather obtained by transporting the usual shuffle product of words on the vector space $\Q\langle x_0,x_1\rangle x_1$ underlying the noncommutative polynomial algebra, through the linear bijection